VIC.GOV.AU | Policy and Advisory Library

 Reimbursements for expenditure must be claimed via the STFG Portal (staff login required)External Link .
 Schools can claim reimbursement of the following expenses (up to the allocated allowance amount):

-• casual relief teachers (CRTs) to allow staff to participate in activities that relate to the network workplan and CoP
+• casual relief teachers (CRTs) to allow staff to participate in activities that relate to the school network workplan and CoP

 Schools must provide evidence in the form of receipts or invoices that clearly state the date and reason for the expense.
 Invoices should not include GST.